INNVTV/NetCore-Clean-Architecture/Services/README.md

      REST Endpoints: /api

 ## Swagger
-Swagger is used extensively to aid in API documentatio, client integration and code generation.
+Swagger is used extensively to aid in API documentation, client integration and code generation.

 ## WebHooks
 APIs for integration with 3rd party systems such as Stripe or Event Grid.
 As well as background processes within your system.